luccasim/libftASM/README.md

 so %rdi, %rsi, %rdx, %rcx, %r8 and %r9 are the registers in order

-# Contribuor
+# Contributor

 Illan 		Gomez
 Sebastien	Goret

 # Sources